momenrefaatahmed/Flatlogic/README.md

-# 🛍️ Cloth Store - E-commerce Web Application
+# 🛍️ Flatlogic - E-commerce Web Application

 🚀 A fully responsive **E-commerce web app** built with **React.js (Vite)** and powered by **Firebase** as backend.
 This project demonstrates frontend + backend integration, role-based authorization, and a modern admin dashboard.